hotndy/beautiful-jekyll/Notes/TensorFlow-Queuing-and-Threading.md

 [[back to top]](#top)
 ## <a name="CIFAR-10"></a> A more practical example – reading the CIFAR-10 dataset

 The **CIFAR-10** dataset is a series of labeled images which contain objects such as cars, planes, cats, dogs etc. It is a frequently used benchmark for image classification tasks.
 It is a large dataset (166MB) and is a prime example of where a good data streaming queuing routine is needed for high performance.
-In the following example, I am going to show how to read in this data using a **FIFOQueue** and create data-batches using another queue object called a S**RandomShuffleQueue**.
+In the following example, I am going to show how to read in this data using a `FIFOQueue` and create data-batches using another queue object called a `RandomShuffleQueue`.
 The steps are:
 - Create a list of filenames which hold the **CIFAR-10** data
-- Create a **FIFOQueue** to hold the randomly shuffled filenames, and associated enqueuing
+- Create a `FIFOQueue` to hold the randomly shuffled filenames, and associated enqueuing
 - Dequeue files and extract image data
 - Perform image processing
-- Enqueue processed image data into a **RandomShuffleQueue**
+- Enqueue processed image data into a `RandomShuffleQueue`
 - Dequeue data batches for classifier training

 <p align="center">